You may have more questions about JECA. We understand and have put together a helpful list of frequently asked questions that you can view below.

 Students bring sack lunches to school.

-An optional hot lunch is available for purchase several times per month from restaurants like Chef’s Market, Mission BBQ, Chick-Fil-A, and Joey’s House of Pizza.
+An optional hot lunch is available for purchase most Fridays from restaurants like Chef’s Market, Mission BBQ, Chick-Fil-A, Joey’s House of Pizza, and Demos’.

 When we can provide an on-site hot lunch in a way that complements the style and spirit of the rest of our education, we will pursue that.